alessandrocuzzocrea/garden/src/notes/aws-saa-c03-study-notes.md

 It’s like Azure KeyVault.

-Lot’s of question about this crap.
-May as well study some cheat sheets
+There are many questions on this topic.
+Might as well study some cheatsheets.

 ## ⭐️AWS Storage Gateway